 CSharpDB REST API Reference

-The CSharpDB REST API exposes the full database feature set over HTTP, enabling cross-language interoperability.
-Built with ASP.NET Core Minimal APIs, it includes OpenAPI documentation and an interactive Scalar UI.
+The REST surface enables cross-language interoperability over JSON/HTTP.
+Built with ASP.NET Core Minimal APIs, it includes OpenAPI documentation and an interactive Scalar UI when the daemon runs in Development mode.

 Running the API

-Interactive documentation: Open http://localhost:61818/scalar/v1 in a browser to explore and test endpoints with the Scalar API explorer.
+Interactive documentation: In Development mode, open https://localhost:49995/scalar/v1 or http://localhost:49996/scalar/v1 in a browser to explore and test endpoints with the Scalar API explorer.

 Configuration

-The default database path is configured in src/CSharpDB.Api/appsettings.json:
+The current default database path and daemon host behavior are configured in src/CSharpDB.Daemon/appsettings.json:

 {